nestauk/ci_mapping/docs/index.rst

-.. ci_mapping documentation master file, created by sphinx-quickstart.
+.. ai_ci documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ci_mapping documentation!
+ai_ci documentation!
 ==============================================

 Contents: